Aneesh-382005/Audio-Deepfake-Detection/README.md

 ---

+*Upon testing on .wav files in the range 200KB to 4MB, The inference time on my NVIDIA RTX 4070 was **0.3 seconds** on average.
+Upon optimization, this shows great promise for mobile deployment.*

+---

 **Implementation challenges**
 - Deprecations , version conflicts, and missing imports — even with recommended package versions
 - The original `download_dataset.py` script failed to maintain the required folder structure.